dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 </code>
 </pre>

-At Netflix, we use this model to dynamically add/remove new Eureka server thus propogating the information to thousands of clients within a few minutes.
+At Netflix, we use this model to dynamically add/remove new Eureka server thus propagating the information to thousands of clients within a few minutes.

 ##Assigning EIPs using Service Urls